textileio/community/docs/powergate/index.md

 The Powergate is an API driven solution for deploying multitiered storage across [Filecoin](https://filecoin.io/) and [IPFS](https://ipfs.io/).
 Persistent storage on Filecoin allows rich storage configuration for data such as replication factor, miner selection, deal renewal, and repair.
 Network available storage is configurable and provided through a connected IPFS peer or pinning network.

 !!!Warning
-    The Powergate will remain in rapid development until close to the Filecoin Mainnet launch.
+    The Powergate will remain in rapid development until a formal release.
 During this time, will likely encounter bugs and unannounced API changes.
-Do not run the Powergate in production systems.
+Do not run the Powergate in production systems and please join the powergate-users channel in the[ Filecoin community Slack](https://filecoin.io/slack) for announcements and support.

 ## Overview